A Tale of the Secret Saint: Manga

 A manga adaptation illustrated by Mahito Aobe began serialization on Earth Star Entertainment's Comic Earth Star manga website on December 19, 2019.
-The manga's chapters have been compiled into thirteen tankōbon volumes as of October 10, 2025.
+The manga's chapters have been compiled into fourteen tankōbon volumes as of April 10, 2026.

 In September 2020, Seven Seas Entertainment also announced that they licensed the manga adaptation for English publication.

-A manga adaptation of the A Tale of the Secret Saint ZERO spin-off series illustrated by Shiina began serialization on October 19, 2023.
-Its chapters have been compiled into four tankōbon volumes as of October 10, 2025.
+A manga adaptation of the A Tale of the Secret Saint Zero spin-off series illustrated by Shiina began serialization on October 19, 2023.
+Its chapters have been compiled into five tankōbon volumes as of April 10, 2026.